sara-nl/EAR-harvest-heterogenous-energy-plugin/README.md

 Configuration
 -------------
-1) Depending on your environment:
-    * In case you are going to use **EAR together with SLURM**, visit the [SLURM plugin page](https://github.com/BarcelonaSupercomputingCenter/EAR/blob/development/src/slurm_plugin/README.md) to add the plugin to your SLURM installation.
+1) EAR works together with **SLURM**, so please, visit the [SLURM plugin page](https://github.com/BarcelonaSupercomputingCenter/EAR/blob/development/src/slurm_plugin/README.md) to add the plugin to your SLURM installation.
-    * In case you are going to use **EAR with direct MPI calls**, visit the [scripts page](https://github.com/BarcelonaSupercomputingCenter/EAR/blob/development/etc/scripts/README.md) for more information about the scripts that simplify the launch.
-2) Pass the learning phase in all your computing nodes by visiting the [learning phase page](https://github.com/BarcelonaSupercomputingCenter/EAR/blob/development/etc/scripts/learning/README.md) to follow its guide.
+2) Pass the learning phase in all your computing nodes by visiting the [learning phase page](https://github.com/BarcelonaSupercomputingCenter/EAR/blob/development/etc/scripts/learning/README.md) and follow this guide.

 User guide
 ----------